QuantEcon/lecture-python.myst/lectures/exchangeable.md

 and partial history $W_{t-1}, \ldots, W_0$ contains no information about the probability of $W_t$.

-So in the IID case, there is **nothing to learn** about the densities of future random variables from past data.
+So in the IID case, there is **nothing to learn** about the densities of future random variables from past random variables.

-In the general case, there is something to learn from past data.
+In the general case, there is something to learn from observations of past random variables.

 We turn next to an instance of this general case.

-Please keep your eye out for **what** there is to learn from past data.
+Please watch for what can be  learned from the past and when.

 ## A Setting in Which Past Observations Are Informative